lodimk2/coffee/README.md

 ## Installation Requirements

 COFFEE has been tested on Python 3.8.8, and consists of a singular Python script, titled `coffee_consensus.py`.
-We recommend using a Python Virtual Environment, and installing the dependenceis from the corresponding requirements.txt file found in this repository.
+We recommend using a Python Virtual Environment, and installing the dependencies from the corresponding `requirements.txt` file found in this repository.

 ## Usage